junbro1016/automatic-pronunciation-assessment/README.md

 ### A) Speaking practice service for children with AI speaker NUGU
 - There is a market gap for active 'speaking' education for the alpha generation.
 - Due to the characteristics of AI speakers, it can be used for educational purposes even in households where smartphone usage is restricted.
 - Measuring a child's pronunciation skills through simple quizzes: Using the NUGU AI Speaker, we provide some simple quizzes to encourage a child to speak.
 Then, we provide parents with an **analysis report of the child's pronunciation** compared to normal pronunciation through deep learning techniques.
 This service will help develop the child's language skills in an untact environment.
-In addition, it **tracks the child's language development**, giving parents a comprehensive understanding of the child's language skills.
-(For a detailed description of the service, please refer to the `presentation.pdf` file in the `others` folder)
+In addition, it **tracks the child's language development**, giving parents a comprehensive understanding of the child's language skills. **(For a detailed description of the service, please refer to the `presentation.pdf` file in the `others` folder)**

 ## Data description 📁
+To evaluate the speaker’s pronunciation fluency, we utilized publicly opened data from the **“speech accent archive”** (Weinberger, Steven., 2015.
+Speech Accent Archive.
+George Mason University.
+Retrieved from http://accent.gmu.edu).
+This dataset is dedicated to the study of accents of people from different language backgrounds and provides English speech data recorded by people of different countries, genders, and ages.
+Native and non-native English speakers read a given English paragraph, and their readings are carefully recorded.
+Here’s how the researchers collected their data.

+They constructed an elicitation paragraph that read by each subject.
+This paragraph is written in common English words, but contains challenging English sound and sound sequences, encompassing practically all English phonetics.
+Each subject is recorded individually in a quiet room.
+Subjects sit at a table and are approximately 8-10 inches from the microphone.
+Subjects are then allowed to look at the elicitation paragraph for a minute or so, and they are permitted to ask about words that are unfamiliar.
+Subjects then read the paragraph once into a high-quality recording device.
+(Many of these recordings were done on a Sony TC-D5M using a Radio Shack 33-3001 unidirectional dynamic microphone, and on a Sony minidisk recorder.
+MDR-70, with a Sony ECM-MS907 stereo microphone) Every remote researcher must specify the type of recording device employed.
+Below is the recorded elicitation paragraph.

+The elicitation paragraph:

+> *Please call Stella.
+Ask her to bring these things with her from the store: Six spoons of fresh snow peas, five thick slabs of blue cheese, and maybe a snack for her brother Bob.
+We also need a small plastic snake and a big toy frog for the children.
+She can scoop these things into three red bags, and we will go meet her Wednesday at the train station.*

+The elicitation paragraph contains most of the consonants, vowels, and clusters of standard American English.

+## Code description 📝